Using Active Learning Strategies

 To satisfy the module requirements, faculty must implement one or more techniques, such as using a Fishbowl activity, wait time, prompting, or providing strategic online feedback.

-The Effective Practice Framework
+About The Effective Teaching Practice Framework

 The learning environment you build impacts persistence, learning, and chances for student success.
 Learn how to lead a productive first day, promote a civil learning environment, motivate your students, and much more.